AAnirudh07/One-Shot-Learning-for-Indian-News-Classification/Code/flow.md

 1. Collect a set of datasets with the following specifications:

             a.
 One-Shot: One headline per class (real & fake) along with their corresponding english translation
             b.
-Five-Shot: One headline per class (real & fake) along with their corresponding english translation
+Three-Shot: One headline per class (real & fake) along with their corresponding english translation
             c.
-Ten-Shot: One headline per class (real & fake) along with their corresponding english translation
+Five-Shot: One headline per class (real & fake) along with their corresponding english translation

 2. Perform some basic pre-processing on the mini-corpus: